 Am I covered if I travel outside the host country?

-Students are covered under the ACE policy during the program dates for travel, either program-related or personal with the exception of travel to "war risk" countries.
+Students are covered under the Chubb/ACE policy during the program dates for travel, either program-related or personal with the exception of travel to "war risk" countries and to countries with a Level 3 or 4 State Department advisory.
 Per the ACE Policy, Personal Deviation (any personal travel outside program dates) is covered for only 7 days either before or after the official program dates.

-Am I covered by the ACE policy if I travel before the program or after the program ends?
+Am I covered by the CHUBB policy if I travel before the program or after the program ends?

 If my laptop is stolen when I’m on the program, am I covered by Dickinson insurance?

 Students are not covered by Dickinson for personal liability, including the loss or theft of personal property.
 It is the responsibility of each program participant to purchase liability insurance, if needed.
 Students who bring laptops are advised to purchase adequate coverage.
 Check first to see whether the homeowner's insurance of your parents/guardian will cover personal liability while overseas.
 Normally, a copy of the police report filed at the time of loss or theft will be required by the insurer before any claim will be considered.

 I am studying in a developing country, does the Dickinson CHUBB insurance policy cover emergency medical evacuation?